 Latest News Conference

-Governor Jay Inslee holds a news conference at the State Capitol to provide an update on the state's COVID-19 response.| Governor's Office
+Governor Jay Inslee holds a news conference to provide an update on the state's COVID-19 response.| Governor's Office

 Gov. Jay Inslee has directed his cabinet agencies to implement policies to require their employees to be vaccinated against COVID-19.
 The Office of Financial Management will begin the process of rulemaking and engage in bargaining with labor.

 Insurance Commissioner Mike Kreidler has extended two emergency orders.
 His order requiring health insurers to waive copays and deductibles for any consumer requiring testing for the coronavirus (COVID-19) and his order protecting consumers from receiving surprise bills for lab fees related to medically necessary diagnostic testing for COVID-19 are both extended until July 27.

 Washington continues to perform among the top states in the nation for health care systems, according to a new report from The Commonwealth Fund.